 by his loving parents and family

 Erected by the Martin Family.

 Location.
 37° 3.067′ N, 95° 38.903′ W. Marker is in Coffeyville, Kansas, in Montgomery County.
-Marker is on Woodland Avenue west of Cline Road, on the right when traveling west.
+Memorial is on Woodland Avenue west of Cline Road, on the right when traveling west.
+Monument is in the Veterans Court of Honor at the SE corner of Restlawn Memorial Park.
 Touch for map.
-Monument is in the Veterans Court of Honor at the SE corner of Restlawn Memorial Park.
 Marker is at or near this postal address: 2000 Woodland Avenue, Coffeyville KS 67337, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Veterans Court of Valor (here, next to this marker); Company G, 20th Kansas Volunteer Infantry Memorial (approx. 0.3 miles away); Veterans Memorial Patio (approx. 0.3 miles away); Replica of the Statue of Liberty (approx. 1.3 miles away); World War I Memorial (approx. 1.4 miles away); Dalton Defenders (approx. 1½ miles away); Charles T. Connelly (approx. 2.1 miles away); Perkins Building (approx. 2.1 miles away).
+At least 8 other markers Veterans Court of Valor (here, next to this marker); Company G, 20th Kansas Volunteer Infantry Memorial (approx. 0.3 miles away); Veterans Memorial Patio (approx. 0.3 miles away); Replica of the Statue of Liberty (approx. 1.3 miles away); World War I Memorial (approx. 1.4 miles away); Dalton Defenders (approx. 1˝ miles away); Charles T. Connelly (approx. 2.1 miles away); Perkins Building (approx. 2.1 miles away).
 Touch for a list and map of all markers in Coffeyville.

 Also see . . .

 1. 405th Bombardment Squadron Unit History for August 1945.